-A GP has overall responsibility for the healthcare of ill people being looked after at home.
-They can:
+A GP has overall responsibility for the healthcare of people who are unwell and being looked after at home.
+The GP can:

 - prescribe drugs

-- arrange for the person you’re caring for to go into hospital, hospice or nursing home.
-This may be so you can have a break from your caring responsibilities.
-This is known as respite care.
+- arrange for them to go into a hospital, hospice or nursing home, if needed – this may be to give you a break, known as respite care.

-If the person you are caring for has moved to your home from another area since they became ill, you will need to register them with a local surgery.
-Let their previous GP know what has happened and register at the new surgery.
-You will need the name and address of their previous GP and, if possible, their NHS medical card.
+If the person you are caring for has moved to another area since they became ill, you will need to register them with a local GP surgery.
+You will need the name and address of their previous GP.
+Let their previous GP know what has happened.

-In Northern Ireland, Wales and Scotland, people with cancer can get free prescriptions.
-If you live in England, prescriptions are also free but your friend or relative needs to apply for a prescription exemption certificate.
-You can ask for an application form (FP92A) at their GP surgery or at the hospital.
+People with cancer in the UK can get free prescriptions.
+But in England, the person with cancer first needs to apply for a prescription exemption certificate.
+You can ask for an application form at their GP surgery or at the hospital.